mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 ## Compile time errors are better than runtime ones

+You can't argue with that.
 If catching bugs in production code is especially important to you, TypeScript will help you minimize a lot of these.

 ## If you are in a position to learn it, learn it.
 It does wonders for your software design skills

-Depending on where you are in your life, you might not have the time to learn it.
-If you do have time, I'd recommend you start learning it and start learning about SOLID design principles and software design patterns.
+Depending on where you are in your life and your career, you might not have the time to learn it.
+If you do have the time, I'd recommend you start learning it and start learning about **SOLID design principles** and software design patterns.
 This is the **fastest way to level up as a Junior Developer** in my honest opinion.